gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Here we go,"
 Nash said with relish,
-aiming the pitchford gun he had set up.
+aiming the pitchfork gun he had set up.

 "No!"
 Mayor Lupus barked.